Chief of Police Ronald A. Lawrence

 Chief Lawrence has held numerous assignments throughout his 30+year career including court bailiff, jail deputy, patrol officer, field training officer, motorcycle officer, traffic officer, street crimes & vice, internal affairs investigator, personnel & training, watch-commander, division-commander, police executive, and many others.

-His has received extensive specialized police training throughout his career in a variety of specialized topics, and his formal education includes:
+Chief Lawrence has received extensive specialized police training throughout his career in a variety of specialized topics, and his formal education includes:

 - Bachelors Degree in Criminal Justice,